CHI-CityTech/QuantumMusic/docs/code/Python-MIDI-Snippets-mido.md

 # Python MIDI Snippets (Mido)

 This file contains Python code snippets using the `mido` library for working with MIDI files.

+# Import the mido library for working with MIDI files
+import mido
+from mido import MidiFile, MidiTrack, Message

+Explanation:
+mido is a lightweight and intuitive library for reading, writing, and manipulating MIDI files and messages.

+- MidiFile lets you load and inspect MIDI files.
+- MidiTrack handles individual tracks within a MIDI file.
+- Message is used to create and inspect MIDI messages.

+The **mido** library can be found [here](https://pypi.org/project/mido/).

 ---